 Having family members and friends who cheer you on is equally important in your weight loss journey.
 Research shows that people following weight loss programs were better able to stick to them when they had social support.3 Try sitting down with your inner circle to let them know how they can be most supportive of you and your goals in this journey.
 For example, using motivational phrases (“You can do it!”), offering to work out together and eating healthy meals together (especially important when you live in the same household) are all positive ways of showing support.

 Are you ready to find your weight loss “why,” set goals and get the motivation you need to achieve them?
-Click here to set up a free appointment with a Jenny Craig weight loss consultant to get started!
+Click here to set up a free appointment with a Jenny Craig weight loss consultant to get started and learn about our newest, most effective plan ever, Max Up!

 Kelsey is a Chicago-based journalist specializing in wellness and travel who writes for publications like Shape, Cooking Light and The Wall Street Journal.
 When she's not working, she loves trying out new healthy recipes and traveling as much as possible.